-- Error: Not all absences that are contained in the Excel list are imported.
+- Error: Not all of the absences that are contained in the Excel file are imported.

-Cause: Some absence periods in the Excel list are missing the email address that is needed to allocate the data to the desired employee's profile.
-Personio only imports those absences for which an email address has been assigned:
+Cause: Some absence periods in the Excel file are missing the email address that is needed to allocate the data to the desired employee's profile.
+Personio only imports those absences for which an email address has been assigned.

-Fix: Add the missing email address for the employee to the absence in your Excel list.
+Fix: Add the missing email address for the employee to the absence in your Excel file.
 All absence types and periods will then be displayed:

 Inconsistency between Personio and the import file

 Cause: This error message can have two possible causes.